 HKEY_USERSfolder and repeat the above step to change the value of InitialKeyboardIndicators to 2 under each folder of HKEY_USERS.
 Start by going into

 HKEY_USERS\.DEFAULT\Control Panel\Keyboardand change value.

-- Repeat above step for rest of the other folders under
+- Repeat the above step for the rest of the other folders under

 HKEY_USERS.
 You will see folders like

 S-1-5-21expand each folder separately and go to Control Panel > Keyboard and change InitialKeyboardIndicators value to 2 until you finish doing in all the mentioned folder.

 - Now reboot your computer when you reach your login screen, press the Num Lock key to enable it but don’t log-in to your account.
 Now shut down your computer, don’t restart it.
 When your system completely shut down boot the computer again and after that, the Num Lock will be enabled automatically on every boot.

 This trick is weird but thanks to DznyRulz for discovering it.